Fix Mac Won't Restart or Restart Not Working: Complete Guide

 4. After logging in, check if your Mac is running normally.

-For Apple silicon Mac: press and hold Power button when restarting, then boot into macOS Recovery mode, select the startup disk and press Option key to enter into Safe Mode.
+For Apple silicon Mac: press and hold Power button when restarting to boot into macOS Recovery mode.
+Select the startup disk and press Shift key to enter into Safe Mode.

 If the problem with restarting doesn't happen in Safe Mode, a third-party program or process may be to blame.
 To narrow down the issue, try removing recently installed apps and turning off startup things.